-An athlete who exhibits signs, symptoms or behaviors consistent with a concussion, either at rest or during exertion, should be removed immediately from practice or competition and should not return to play until cleared by an appropriate health care professional.
-Sports have injury timeouts and player substitutions so that student-athletes can get checked.
+A student-athlete who exhibits signs, symptoms or behaviors consistent with a concussion, either at rest or during exertion, should be removed immediately from practice or competition and should not return to play until cleared by an appropriate health care professional.
+Sports have injury timeouts and player substitutions so that student-athletes can receive appropriate medical evaluation.